matrix-org/synapse/docs/specification.rst

 "availability" of that user, suitable for display on other user's clients.
 This is transmitted as an ``m.presence`` event and is one of the few events which are sent *outside the context of a room*.
-The basic piece of presence information is represented by the ``state`` key, which is an enum of one of the following:
+The basic piece of presence information is represented by the ``presence`` key, which is an enum of one of the following:

   - ``online`` : The default state when the user is connected to an event stream.
   - ``unavailable`` : The user is not reachable at this time.